-Each day, the Tillamook County Creamery Association churns out more than 500,000 pounds of high-quality cheese at their factories in Tillamook and Boardman, Oregon, which is then sold across the country.
-That’s about 180 million pounds of cheese each year.
+Each day, the Tillamook County Creamery Association churns out more than 500,000 pounds of high-quality cheese at their factories in Tillamook and Boardman, Oregon.

 Today, some cheese-making byproducts, notably whey and lactose, are not being further processed into higher value products, particularly at the plant in Boardman.
 But with a new, $66 million term loan from CoBank, Tillamook is planning to build a new facility there that will enable the whey and lactose to be further re-processed and then sold for use in other food products and pharmaceuticals.

-Tillamook CEO Patrick Criteser said the project will enable the farmer-owned dairy cooperative to be more e cient and tap into new markets.
+Tillamook CEO Patrick Criteser said the project will enable the farmer-owned dairy cooperative to be more efficient and tap into new markets.

 “We’re excited about this new capability and the promise it brings to Tillamook,” Criteser said.
 “This investment represents a significant commitment by our farmer owners to the continued growth of our company."